Dre Campbell Farm

 2. Black Pepper Spray

-Black pepper is a natural irritant that ants avoid.
+Black pepper may act as a natural irritant that ants tend to avoid.

-Combine two tablespoons of freshly ground black pepper with one cup of water in a spray bottle.
+Combine two tablespoons of freshly ground black pepper with one cup of water.

-Mix well, strain, and pour into a spray bottle.
+Mix well, strain, then pour into a spray bottle.
 Spray wherever ants are seen.

 This DIY spray can also work as an ant deterrent, as the strong smell will keep them at bay.